matuzo/HTMHell/hell/adventcalendar/2024/24/index.md

 This could be a big issue for screen reader users.
 Let's check how different screen readers handle this kind of situation with different browsers.

-You can do it yourself here: [O label where art thou (bad code example)](https://codepen.io/stvfrnzl/pen/jENPqxb)
+You can do it yourself here: [The search input: They almost got it right (bad code example)](https://codepen.io/stvfrnzl/pen/jENPqxb)

 What I checked was if the placeholder value still gets announced after typing something.
-I tested on December 1, 2024 using the latest versions of screen readers and browsers.
+I tested with macOS Sequoia 15.1.1 on December 1, 2024 using the latest versions of screen readers and browsers.

 |           | Google Chrome | Mozilla Firefox | Microsoft Edge | Apple Safari |
 | --------- | ------------- | --------------- | -------------- | ------------ |